oracle/cloud-native-devops-workshop/db-devops/CloudNative100.md

 This is the first of several labs that are part of the **Oracle Public Cloud DevOps Cloud Native Microservices workshop.** This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

 You will take on 3 Personas during the workshop.
 The **Project Manager Persona** will create the projects, add tasks and features to be worked on, and assign tasks to developers.
 The Project Manager will then start the initial sprint.
 The **Database Developer persona (Roland Dubois)** will provision a new test/development MySQL database and modify it to support the twitter feed.
 The **Java Developer persona (Bala Gupta)** will develop a new twitter feed service that will create REST services to access data in the twitter feed and a MySql database.
-The **JavaScript Developer persona (John Dunbar)** will develop a new Twitter Marketing UI that will display the Alphaoffice products with links to tweets related to those products for analysis.
+The **JavaScript Developer persona (John Dunbar)** will develop a new Twitter Feed Marketing UI that will display the Alphaoffice products with links to tweets related to those products for analysis.
 During the workshop, you will get exposure to Oracle Developer Cloud Service and Oracle Application Container Cloud Service.
 You will also see how Developer Cloud Service works with open source solutions such as Maven and Flyway (and other open source solutions) to provide a complete development environment.

 Note that while we have four personas in this lab we will only by logging in with the userid given to you by the instructor for all four labs, but will assume the role of different users in the different labs.
 Normally developers would log in with their own userids.